-This dish is so good, I actually prefer it to normal potatoes.
+This dish is so good I prefer it to normal potatoes.
 I love to cut rutabaga in cubes because they cook evenly and get a nice golden-brown crust.

 INGREDIENTS: 1 rutabaga, 1 Japanese sweet potato, extra virgin olive oil or avocado oil, 1/4 teaspoon allspice, salt, and black pepper, 1 sprig of fresh thyme or rosemary.
 Optional: bacon and/or chopped onions.
 Make about two servings.

-METHOD: Peel the sweet potato and rutabaga with a vegetable peeler, wash them with cold water, and cut them into about 1/2 inch cubes.
+METHOD: Peel the sweet potato and rutabaga with a vegetable peeler, wash them with cold water, and cut them into about 1/2-inch cubes.
 Pat dry them.
 Add oil to a skillet, as much as to generously cover the bottom of your skillet.
 Heat the olive or avocado oil and add the cubed rutabaga and potatoes.
-Add a sprig of thyme or rosemary and stir well to make sure all the cubes are coated with the hot oil (keep the heat to medium, never on high).
+Add a sprig of thyme or rosemary and toss well to ensure all the cubes are coated with the hot oil (keep the heat to medium, never on high).

-There will be a slight difference in texture between the sweet potato and rutabaga, and that’s one of the things I love about this dish: each mouthful is a surprise, in both taste and texture.
-The combination just works for me.
+There will be a slight difference in texture between the sweet potato and rutabaga, and that’s one of the things I love about this dish: each mouthful is a surprise in both taste and texture.

-You can also add some chopped spring onions (scallions), garlic, or even bacon to this dish.
-It will be like country potatoes.
-Serve as a side or with eggs and greens, for a lectin-free breakfast.
-This is also excellent if cooled and reheated, so you can make it part of your meal prep.
+Optionally, you can add chopped spring onions (scallions), garlic, or even bacon to this dish.
+It will be like rustic potatoes.
+Serve as a side or with eggs and greens for a lectin-free breakfast.
+This is also excellent if cooled and reheated, so make it part of your meal prep.
 Add some extra virgin olive oil when serving for more nutritional value.
 And it costs about $1.50.

-In case you wonder, a similar result, but not exactly the same, can be achieved by baking, at 375F – 400F.
-To get the crisp, use a stainless steel baking sheet without parchment paper.
+In case you wonder, a similar result, but not exactly the same, can be achieved by baking at 375F – 400F.
+Use a stainless steel baking sheet without parchment paper to get the crisp.

 Rutabaga Noodle Persillade

 In need of something to spiralize?
-Rutabaga might be the greatest vegetable out there to make noodles off.
-It can be done easily with a simple, handheld spiralizer, like this one I have from Oxo.
+Rutabaga might be the greatest vegetable out there to make noodles with.
+It can be done easily with a simple, handheld spiralizer like this one I have from Oxo.

-METHOD: Heat the extra virgin olive oil in a skillet, on medium heat.
-Add the rutabaga noodles, stir well with kitchen tongs so the noodles are equally coated with the oil.
+METHOD: Heat the extra virgin olive oil in a skillet on medium heat.
+Add the rutabaga noodles, and stir well with kitchen tongs, so the noodles are equally coated with the oil.
 Sautee until they start getting brown spots and stir occasionally.
 When they soften up, they are ready.
 Add the garlic and parsley at the end, stir well and keep on heat for just 1 more minute.